fowler-lab/amygda/README.md

 ## Citing

-Details of how to cite the accompanying paper will be added when they are available.
-Please check back.
+A [preprint](https://doi.org/10.1101/229427) has been deposited in the biorXiv and the manuscript is has been submitted to a peer-reviewed journal.
+Until it is accepted, please cite the biorXiv paper.
+The final citation will be added here when it is known.

 ## Licence